HUGG/Detrital-MC/docs/source/manual/input-file.rst

 Section 2: Number of grains to consider in predicted age PDFs
 -------------------------------------------------------------

-The first section of the Detrital MC input file is for specifying how many basins are being analyzed, and the names, formats, and associated parameters for the input data files.
+The second section of the Detrital MC input file contains information about the number of "samples" to consider when calculating age distributions.
 The input values are described in more detail below.

 .. code-block:: none